Verity Asset Management Inc. Invests $393,000 in VanEck Vectors Agribusiness ETF (NYSEARCA:MOO)

-Verity Asset Management Inc. purchased a new position in shares of VanEck Vectors Agribusiness ETF (NYSEARCA:MOO) during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+Verity Asset Management Inc. purchased a new position in shares of VanEck Vectors Agribusiness ETF (NYSEARCA:MOO) during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor purchased 6,317 shares of the company’s stock, valued at approximately $393,000.
-Verity Asset Management Inc. owned about 0.06% of VanEck Vectors Agribusiness ETF as of its most recent SEC filing.
+Verity Asset Management Inc. owned approximately 0.06% of VanEck Vectors Agribusiness ETF as of its most recent filing with the Securities & Exchange Commission.

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-Cetera Advisors LLC acquired a new position in VanEck Vectors Agribusiness ETF in the 1st quarter valued at $29,000.
-Ellis Investment Partners LLC acquired a new position in VanEck Vectors Agribusiness ETF in the 1st quarter valued at $40,000.
-Deutsche Bank AG acquired a new position in VanEck Vectors Agribusiness ETF in the 4th quarter valued at $41,000.
-Westside Investment Management Inc. acquired a new position in VanEck Vectors Agribusiness ETF in the 2nd quarter valued at $73,000.
-Finally, FNY Investment Advisers LLC acquired a new position in VanEck Vectors Agribusiness ETF in the 2nd quarter valued at $117,000.
+Other institutional investors and hedge funds have also modified their holdings of the company.
+MD Financial Management Inc. increased its stake in shares of VanEck Vectors Agribusiness ETF by 2.3% during the first quarter.
+MD Financial Management Inc. now owns 1,370,701 shares of the company’s stock worth $85,463,000 after buying an additional 31,450 shares during the period.
+Perella Weinberg Partners Capital Management LP increased its stake in shares of VanEck Vectors Agribusiness ETF by 12.1% during the second quarter.
+Perella Weinberg Partners Capital Management LP now owns 412,558 shares of the company’s stock worth $25,003,000 after buying an additional 44,400 shares during the period.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its stake in shares of VanEck Vectors Agribusiness ETF by 249.7% during the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 174,804 shares of the company’s stock worth $10,899,000 after buying an additional 124,823 shares during the period.
+Ballast Inc. increased its stake in shares of VanEck Vectors Agribusiness ETF by 2.7% during the second quarter.
+Ballast Inc. now owns 54,296 shares of the company’s stock worth $3,626,000 after buying an additional 1,407 shares during the period.
+Finally, Ellis Investment Partners LLC purchased a new stake in shares of VanEck Vectors Agribusiness ETF during the first quarter worth approximately $40,000.

 Market Vectors Agribusiness ETF (the Fund) replicates as closely as possible the price and yield performance of the DAXglobal Agribusiness Index (DXAG).
 DXAG, calculated by Deutsche Borse AG, is a modified market capitalization-weighted index consisting of publicly traded companies engaged in the agriculture business that are traded on global exchanges.